yueyuem77/database_project1/README.md

   - Has a unique identifier, user_id (Primary Key).
   - Can follow other users to build a network of followers.
   - Can create posts about games which might contains reviews for games
+  - Can record the duration of game played
+  - Can add game to wishlist

 - **WishList**: Users can maintain a wish list of games they are interested in.
 This feature enhances user engagement by allowing them to bookmark games they wish to explore or purchase in the future.
 Wishlist is a Weak Entity
   - Primary key set consists of uid and gameid